Everything you need to know to increase your energy, speed up and stimulate your metabolism, expel toxins and lose excess weight.

 How to use it: The first week take 1 teaspoon of apple cider vinegar in half a glass of water 10 minutes before meals, this gives the body time to speed up the metabolism.
 The second week passes to 2 tsp.
 The third week passes to 3 tsp.

 Cumin is an oriental spice that has recently been discovered to have enormous metabolism properties.
 In one study 88 overweight women were divided into two groups: one took cumin every day for 3 months and the other did not.
-The result was that those who consumed cumin at the end of the period had less triglycerides and LDL cholesterol, more HDL cholesterol, had lost more weight and reduced body mass index, waist circumference, and fat mass were significantly reduced.
+The result was that those who consumed cumin at the end of the period had fewer triglycerides and LDL cholesterol, more HDL cholesterol, had lost more weight and reduced body mass index, waist circumference, and fat mass were significantly reduced.

 How to use it: Take 3 grams of cumin powder (one teaspoon) per day in hot vegetable juice or milk, taken 2 times a day before meals (then half a teaspoon each time) for 8-12 weeks.